Mysticial/y-cruncher-GUI/Protocol/StatusUpdates.md

 Unlike the other status updates on this page, microstatus updates do not happen automatically.
 They need to be requested by the client which y-cruncher will respond to with the current status. y-cruncher normally does these updates once per second.
 In Slave Mode, the client takes control of when to poll the updates.

 To date, y-cruncher has only ever used single-line microstatus updates.
-But both y-cruncher and the protocol here supports a much more generic generalization that uses tree to represent a status.
+But both y-cruncher and the protocol here support a much more generic generalization that uses a tree to represent a status.
 This allows the status to be polled within parallel sections of a computation.
 If and when this more generic structure is used, y-cruncher will print it out in the console as a multi-line microstatus where all the lines update in real time.

 ### Status_MicroSectionStart